ncyuMARSLab/ADC/README.md

 ## Introduction ##
 This repository implements Asymmetric Distance Computation and computes the recall.
-It works on Windows with Visual Studio C++ project.
+It works on Windows with Visual Studio.

 ## Input Data ##
 It provides 2 different approach to implement ADC, "16tables" and "8+8tables".